bidwalkarameya/aggregate_min_to_max/README.md

 # aggregate_min_to_max

-This Postgres extension provides function to find min and max value minimum and maximum values of that column.
+This Postgres extension provides function to find  minimum and maximum values of that column.

 Installing